Learning Stable Classifiers by Transferring Unstable Features: Related work

 \paragraph{Transferring robustness across tasks:} Prior work has also studied the transferability of adversarial robustness across tasks.
 For example, \citet{hendrycks2019using, Shafahi2020Adversarially} show that by pre-training the model on a large-scale source task, we can improve the model robustness against adversarial perturbations over $l_\infty$ norm.
 We note that these perturbations measure the smoothness of the classifier, rather than the stability of the classifier against spurious correlations.
 In fact, our results show that if we directly re-use or fine-tune the pre-trained feature extractor on the target task, the model will quickly over-fit to the unstable correlations present in the data.
 We propose to address this issue by explicitly inferring the unstable features using the source environments and use this information to guide the target classifier during training.
-Empirically, we demonstrate that our method is able to learn a robust classifier without multiple target environments.